pyrosslib/blog/README.md

 ## How to upload a new notebook post

-Add your notebook to the `_notebooks` directory in the repository.
+Add your notebook to the `_notebooks` directory in the repository, commit and make a pull request.
 The name of the file should always be prefaced with the upload date (e.g. `2020-02-20-notebook-title.ipynb`).

 The first cell of the notebook should always be of this form: